sharvit/sharvit.github.io/content/posts/2019-11-05-i-received-my-new-pc-and-it-is-the-time-to-install-fedora-and-set-up-my-work-environment.md

 sudo systemctl restart cups-browsed
 ```

-The printers should be installed now.
+Once you installed the printers, you should find them in the printer settings.

 ## Install Ferdi to manage my social interactions

 1. Download the appimage from https://getferdi.com/ and put it in the `~/Applications` folder.
 2. Give it exec permissions using `chmod +x filename`
-3. Run it and signin to get my saved workspace
+3. Run it and sign in to get my saved workspace

 ## Install Ruby and RVM

-First fix the gnome-terminal cmmand login using: https://rvm.io/integration/gnome-terminal
+First fix the gnome-terminal command login using: https://rvm.io/integration/gnome-terminal

 Install Ruby and RVM
 ```bash